-- 62A.(1) This section applies if the responsible Ministers of a candidate GOC that is to become a statutory GOC authorise its board of directors to act under this section. - (2) For the appointment of the first chief executive officer of the statutory GOC, the Governor in Council may act under schedule 2, section 1 before the commencement of a regulation declaring the candidate GOC to be a GOC. - (3) For the purpose of acting under the section, a reference in the section to the GOC's board is taken to be a reference to the candidate GOC's board of directors. - (4) In this section- - "board of directors" of a candidate GOC includes an interim board of directors of the candidate GOC.
+62C.(1) For the appointment of the first chief executive officer of the statutory GOC, the Governor in Council may act under schedule 2, section 1 before the commencement of a regulation declaring the candidate GOC to be a GOC.

+(2) For acting under the section, a reference in the section to the GOC's board is taken to be a reference to the candidate GOC's board of directors.